JavierMonton/personal-website/website/blog/2023-12-16-kafka-connect-jdbc-sink/index.md

 CONNECT_SASL_MECHANISM = AWS_MSK_IAM
 CONNECT_SECURITY_PROTOCOL = SASL_SSL
 ```
-And also you have to provide a `JAAS` file with the credentials.
+Also, you have to provide a `JAAS` file with the credentials.
 You can find more info about this in the [AWS's documentation](https://docs.aws.amazon.com/msk/latest/developerguide/msk-password.html#msk-password-sasl-plain).
 For IAM, something like this should work:
 ```bash
 CONNECT_SASL_JAAS_CONFIG =